jancarloviray/scalable-maintainable-css/README.md

 - http://oocss.org/
 - http://bem.github.io/bem-method/html/all.en.html

-## What does maintainable CSS and scalable CSS mean?

-TODO: define scalability and maintainability

-### Things to think about
+## Things to think about while developing...

+These are things that should go through your mind as you develop and make decisions.
 Some of these items may conflict with each other.
 Also, depending on the size and life of the project, some may or may not even be relevant.

-- How easy is it to navigate through the files and find what you want?
+- How easy is it to navigate through the CSS project and find what you want?
-- How easy is it to modify a property?
+- How easy is it to modify an element?
+Will it conflict with other elements?
+Is there too much ceremonies?
 - Do you know which classes are used or not?
-Is this class safe to delete or will it cause hell to break loose?
+How would you know if the class you are looking at is safe to delete or if it will cause hell to break loose?
 - Is it clean and organized?
-- Is the source code well structured and easy to read?
+- Is the source easy to read?
 - Are skin and layout classes distinguished?
 - Is it themable?
 - Is it DRY?